metzzo/ogl_destructible_map/README.md

 ```
 </details>

-* Map construction (time until first frame is displayed): 5-6 seconds
+* Map construction (time until first frame is displayed): 0.15 seconds
+* Number of draw calls after map construction: 3
-* Initial average FPS when map has not been changed: 1900 - 2000 FPS
+* Initial average FPS when map has not been changed: 4000 - 4400 FPS
-* Average FPS when map is changed every frame at the beginning: 120 - 150 FPS
+* Average FPS when map is changed every frame at the beginning: 3600 - 4000 FPS
-* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 500 - 600 FPS
+* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 2000 - 2200 FPS

 ### Disable quadtree (just 1 chunk total)
 This configuration disables the quadtree as a whole and has the entire map polygon in just one chunk all time.
 The archtecture requires that a chunk must always fit in a batch, so the batch size is also increased accordingly.
 Some triangulation optimizations are also not possible in this configuration.
 As expected this maximizes render time (since just 1 drawing batch has to be issued), but has horrible map modification performance